Rutledge in Crenshaw County, Alabama — The American South (East South Central)

 Erected 1990 by the Crenshaw County Historical Society.

 Other nearby markers.
-At least 7 other markers are within 17 miles of this marker, measured as the crow flies.
-Rutledge Primitive Baptist Church (approx. 0.6 miles away); New Providence Primitive Baptist Church Site (approx. 8.6 miles away); Elam Primitive Baptist Church (approx. 11 miles away); Goshen Substation (approx. 11.1 miles away); Rodgers School (approx. 12.3 miles away); Sports (approx. 13.8 miles away); Oak Bowery (approx. 17.1 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+Rutledge Primitive Baptist Church (approx. 0.6 miles away); The Bricken Building (approx. 3 miles away); Douglass House (approx. 3 miles away); New Providence Primitive Baptist Church Site (approx. 8.6 miles away); Elam Primitive Baptist Church (approx. 11 miles away); Goshen Substation (approx. 11.1 miles away); Rodgers School (approx. 12.3 miles away); Sports (approx. 13.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 2, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 460 times since then and 54 times this year.
+It was originally submitted on March 2, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 559 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on March 2, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.